- Học Vue

 AngularJS uses two-way binding between scopes, while Vue enforces a one-way data flow between components.
 This makes the flow of data easier to reason about in non-trivial applications.

 Vue has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while components are self-contained units that have their own view and data logic.
-In AngularJS, there’s a lot of confusion between the two.
+In AngularJS, directives do everything and components are just a specific kind of directive.

 Vue has better performance and is much, much easier to optimize because it doesn’t use dirty checking.
 AngularJS becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
 Also, the digest cycle may have to run multiple times to “stabilize” if some watcher triggers another update.
 AngularJS users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there’s no way to optimize a scope with many watchers.